“There’s nothing as powerful as a changed mind” -T.D. Jakes

 When you actually decide to make a change in your life, avoid the “wish list” tactics that often appear in new year resolutions and vision boards, and work on changing your default setting.
 Real change becomes achievable the moment you become vested, defining your why and laying out an action plan to achieve the outcome you desire.
 It requires consistent, targeted work, and evaluation of progress along the way.
 Willpower is great, however, you cannot sustain on it alone.

 Below are 7 decisions that will help you maximize your full potential and achieve your goals this year.

 1. Write the vision and make it plain.

 Setting intentions gives your life direction.
 Grab a sheet of paper and write down your vision.
 Think big picture.
 How do you see your life going?
 Where do you want to be professionally, financially, and personally.
 Who do you want to surround yourself with?
 What are your dreams and aspirations?
 What do you want to create for yourself or others?
 These are just some of the many questions you can ask yourself as you draft your vision.

 2. Ditch the new year resolutions & develop a concrete action plan.

-The one concept I've fallen head over heals for in my role as a project manager is the value of an action plan.
+The one concept I’ve fallen head over heals for in my role as a project manager is the value of an action plan.
 Action plans allow you to clearly define your outcomes, deadlines, and resources available.
-How can you use this year to get you closer to what you envision?
+How can you use this year to get closer to what you envision?
 The next step is to write down your goals for this year.
 What do you plan to achieve on a personal level?
 What are your goals in the family, friends, relationship category.
 Other categories to consider include: heart and spirit goals, financial goals, work, career, or study goals.
 After you have your goals written down, give each a deadline.
-Take it a step further and break your goals into achieve tasks, with deadlines.
+Take it a step further and break your goals into achievable tasks or strategies, with deadlines.
 This task list is now the beginning of your daily to do list.
 Purposely create space in you schedule to complete a task each day that gets your closer to the life you want.